Succubus

+In modern representations, a succubus is often depicted as a beautiful seductress or enchantress, rather than as demonic or frightening, to attract people instead of repulsing them.
+The male counterpart to the succubus is the incubus.
+Historically, folkloric belief in succubi was motivated by distressing nighttime phenomena, chiefly wet dreams and sleep paralysis.

 Etymology

 The term derives from Late Latin succuba "paramour" from succubare "to lie beneath" (sub- "under" and cubare "to lie"), used to describe this being's implied sexual position relative to the sleeper's position.
 The English word "succubus" dates from the late 14th century.
 The succubus is also known as the earth wanderer.

 In folklore

 As depicted in the Jewish mystical treatise Zohar and the medieval Jewish satirical text Alphabet of Ben Sira, Lilith was Adam's first wife, who later became a succubus.
 She left Adam and refused to return to the Garden of Eden after she mated with the archangel Samael.
 In Zoharistic Kabbalah, there were four succubi who mated with the archangel Samael.
 The four original queens of the demons were Lilith, Eisheth Zenunim, Agrat bat Mahlat, and Naamah.
-A succubus may take a form of a beautiful young girl, but closer inspection may reveal deformities of her body, such as bird-like claws or serpentine tails.
-Folklore also describes the act of cunnilingus on their vulvas, which drip with urine and other fluids.
+A succubus may take the form of a beautiful woman, but closer inspection may reveal deformities of her body, such as bird-like claws or serpentine tails.
+Folklore also describes men being forced to perform the act of cunnilingus.
 In later folklore, a succubus took the form of a siren.

 Throughout history, priests and rabbis, including Hanina ben Dosa and Abaye, tried to curb the power of succubi over humans.
 However, not all succubi were malevolent.
 According to Walter Map in the satire De nugis curialium (Trifles of Courtiers), Pope Sylvester II (999–1003) was allegedly involved with a succubus named Meridiana, who helped him achieve his high rank in the Catholic Church.
 Before his death, he confessed of his sins and died repentant.